-Home » 4-H Youth Development » Shooting Sports
+Home » 4-H Positive Youth Development » Shooting Sports

 Shooting Sports

-The Chippewa County 4-H Shooting Sports Program is open to kids in grades 3-13 who are enrolled members of the Chippewa County 4-H Program.
-We offer activities in Archery, Air Rifle/BB Gun, Air Pistol, .22 Pistol (need to complete a year of air pistol to participate), Muzzle Loading, and Shotgun (Trap League – must be 12 years old).
+The Chippewa County 4-H Shooting Sports Program is open to enrolled 4-H members in grades 3–13.
+Youth can participate in a variety of disciplines, including: Archery, Air Rifle / BB Gun, Air Pistol, .22 Pistol (requires one year of air pistol experience), Muzzle Loading and Shotgun (Trap League) (participants must be at least 12 years old)

 Archery